bartek1009x/RegLang-Specification/README.md

 - Strings,
 - Vectors,
 - Maps,
+- Queues,
 - Coroutines,
 - Threads,
-- Something for time would most likely be needed too.
+- Something for date and time would most likely be needed too.

 Those are **essential** for a modern language in my opinion.
 Of course, coverage of other functionality could also be considered for the std, but what I have listed are the essentials, the bare minimum.